rvcgeeks/rvc-symbiote/README.md

 5) Dynamic communiation with the launched command.
 6) Install and uninstall as a systemd service on target with autostart on boot.
 7) Target RSH client always tries every 5 seconds to reconnect to the hacker server.
-8) Handles ip address and port number things by itself.
-Automatically gets the hacker ip address
-9) A connection is recognized by target pc id which we would assign, Just to mention the pc id.
-10) Less bandwidth consumption and never hangs up.
+8) Less bandwidth consumption and never hangs up.

 ## Getting Started